-1 The standard battery produces a continuous SVO "angle" measure that allows for categorization into individualistic (concerned only with what is best for self), competitive (maximize own outcomes as with individualistic, but also minimize the outcomes for others), prosocial (maximize outcomes for both self and other), and altruistic (eager to give up own gains to help others) categories.
+&lt;sup>1 The standard battery produces a continuous SVO "angle" measure that allows for categorization into individualistic (concerned only with what is best for self), competitive (maximize own outcomes as with individualistic, but also minimize the outcomes for others), prosocial (maximize outcomes for both self and other), and altruistic (eager to give up own gains to help others) categories.

-All studies are real-time, one-shot linear SPGGs with a multiplier of two (considering the PD as a two-person PGG with contribution of 0 or 100% of endowment).
+PD as a two-person PGG with contribution of 0 or 100% of endowment).
 Participants contribute three main inputs: comprehension checks, game playing decisions, and predictions of the responses of other players.
 Apart from a base payment and proceeds from the game, correct answers to comprehension checks are directly incentivized and accurate predictions of others' moves are incentivized based on the mean squared error between the actual and predicted value.

 In all studies players participate in a brief text chat with their groupmates before learning about the task.
 The purpose of the chat is to assure participants that they are playing in real time with real people and, generally, to give the task more psychological reality than might be felt in an online task with no human interaction.
 The group they play the game with is the same group from the chat room.
 All except Study 1a have simultaneous-play PGG control conditions (see Appendix C), and all players pass familiarization tasks and comprehension checks.
-All experiments except $1a^2$ share the following three up-front comprehension and attention check questions:
+All experiments except 1a share the following three up-front comprehension and attention check questions: